-23. Does AG need covenants?
+22. Does Assured Guaranty need covenants?

-Assured Guaranty typically does not require a materially different covenant package to any other similarly situated senior creditor.
+Assured Guaranty typically does not require a materially different covenant package from that required by any other similarly situated senior creditors.

-24. Is there any change to roles that exist in an unwrapped transaction?
+23. Is there any change to roles that exist in an unwrapped transaction?